AT A GLANCE

 Hearing from community members, through multiple channels, on their goals and strategies for making Sonoma Valley a better place—add your voice here!

-A public goal-setting event that answers the questions: What do you want to see in Sonoma Valley’s future?
+Focus groups and public events that ask the questions: What do you want to see in Sonoma Valley’s future?
+How do we get there?
 What do you NOT want to see?

 Capacity-building and fundraising